 - Regularly send out emails to contacts.
 If you don’t contact your subscribers on a regular basis, then they will forget why they are only your mailing list.
 This is especially true if they signed up to your list because you offered an incentive to do so, like a free report or a coupon.
 However, this doesn’t mean that you should abuse their permission and blast them with a barrage of emails, either.

 - Segment your list.
 It’s very important to make sure that only interested contacts receive broadcasts, promotions and newsletters.
 The better you section out your list, the more interest you’ll receive in the emails that you send because they will be tailored to the interests of the recipient.

 - Don’t forget to sign your emails.
-If you signed up to an email account with 123 Reg, you can use the signature function provided to provide your contacts with a way to find you on the web.
+If you signed up to an email account, you can use the signature function provided to provide your contacts with a way to find you on the web.
 For example, you can list your name, blog tagline, and a link to your homepage.
 I believe gmail also has this signature feature.